hectorsalvador/123bigdata/README.md

 - Data was uploaded to an S3 bucket: s3://hectorsalvador-spr16-cs123-uchicago-edu/yellow

 ### 1. Counting taxi rides by event
-- We counted how many taxi rides occurred in a three-hour frame since the beginning of each event (as marked by the API)
+- We counted how many taxi rides occurred in a three-hour frame since the beginning of each event (as marked by the API).
+Running one month file with 20 instances on AWS takes about 24 minutes (e.g. using python3 ~/…/map_taxi_events.py -r emr s3://…/yellow_tripdata_2013-03.csv )

+### 2. Comparing taxi demand before and after Uber started operations in NYC

 ## Task B: Destination likelihood